Skip to main content

 Application Materials/Downloadable Forms:

-Students must apply for graduate school admission during the last fall semester before graduating with the BS in Dietetics (typically the senior fall) through the College of Science & Engineering.
+Students must apply for graduate school admission during the last fall semester before graduating with the BS in Dietetics (typically the senior fall) through the Davis College of Science & Engineering.
 Current $60 graduate application fee applies.
 Students must comply with all university and college requirements for graduate students to gain admission.
 Conditional admission to the MS program in Dietetics is granted to applicants who have completed all admission formalities, have a superior undergraduate record but who have not completed undergraduate requirements.
 Conditional admission will be changed to unconditional admission when the necessary prerequisites and/or admission formalities are fulfilled.
 Students must abide by all program policies and procedures in order to continue in the MS in Dietetics program.

 A student's continuation in the CDP is contingent upon attainment of a strong academic record and successful completion of the program sequence.